ajaykumar4127/phd2mm/README.md

 Winforms Visual Basic (VB), .NET 9 Framework, Windows 10 64-bit / x64. </br>
 This application is licensed under the GNU General Public License v3. </br>
 Feel free to copy, edit, and make your own version of this app! </br>
-While commercial use is permitted under GPLv3 license, I kindly ask that you share this app freely if you redistribute it. </br>
 There are some screenshots below on how the app looks like. </br>
 The information below starting from Table of Contents are also included in "More Info" inside the phd2mm app. </br>
 Anyway, I hope you enjoy using this app!